“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 He was intrigued by the mystery of chemistry and devoted his life to Chemistry.

-Linus Pauling was not a child prodigy.
+At least, nobody thought that Linus Pauling was a child prodigy.

 He became what he was by his habit of self indulgence on things that interests him.